ooki/dnd_auction_game/README.md

 To pass, according to Gandalf, you must obtain at least 10 points.

+**NOTE: If your agent worked with the old version (2.x) then you will need to update the function signature, see one of the premade agents to see how it's done.**

 _Auctions_
 The auctions are presented in D&D form, for example: 3d6+5 means throw a 6 sided die 3 times and add 5, add it all up and thats the number of points given by the auction.
 In other words the exact amount of points given for an auction is